 For instance, some personal trainers choose to work exclusively with athletes or those who are at the peak of physical fitness, whereas others tailor their services towards those looking to lose weight.

-Much of choosing a personal training niche comes down to what you’re interested in, what you’re passionate about, and what you feel you can make an impact by doing.
+Most of choosing a personal training niche comes down to what you’re interested in, what you’re passionate about, and what you feel you can make an impact by doing.
+Let’s break down each step along the way and show how you can turn the areas of fitness you’re passionate about into a lucrative career.

 4 Steps To Find Your Personal Trainer Niche